dotnet/docs/docs/spark/how-to-guides/connect-to-sql-server.md

 ## Configure SQL Server to grant your application access

-1. Add a Login user and password choosing SQL server authentication to your SQL server instance.
+1. Add a login user and password choosing SQL Server authentication to your SQL Server instance.
 2. Give that login user necessary permissions at the relevant database level as shown below:

     ![SQL server permissions](./media/connect-external-sources/SqlServerAuth.png)